JosephTLucas/llm_test/README.md

 ## Purpose

 llm_test uses [pytest](https://docs.pytest.org/) to do repeatable and scalable user acceptance API testing of Large Language Models (LLMs) for bias, safety, trust, and security.
+Beyond acceptance testing and informing further manual tests, output like this could be useful for documentation like [ModelCard++](https://developer.nvidia.com/blog/enhancing-ai-transparency-and-ethical-considerations-with-model-card/).

 ## Usage